I’m frequently asked what I draw with or what my video setup is so here is a roundup of the hardware and software I use.

 Photoshop is kinda laggy to draw in on the Surface Pro with larger files but I’ve used it for years and I know it like the back of my hand.
 I also have a great brush collection that makes it hard to break away completely from drawing in Photoshop.
 I love Adobe Illustrator.
 I’ve searched for alternatives, but I have yet to find anything I like nearly as much.

 These work.
 They are kinda large.
+I don't even use the big shades on them anymore.
 They will also be the next thing I replace.
 I want to get something that takes up less space.
 Maybe install a more permanent light behind my head, but these lights have done ok the last two years.

 This is the clamp I use to connect my phone to my the tripod.
 It has a spring in it so it can expand to fit any size phone.
 Probably won't fit the iPhone 6 plus, but the standard iPhone 6 fits it just fine even with the case on.